 I felt relaxed.
 A lot.

-And now, as my husband and I have had the first dose of the vaccine, and more and more people are being vaccinated, and the numbers are dwindling, a hope is beginning to set in.
+And now, as more and more people are being vaccinated, and the numbers are dwindling, a hope is beginning to set in.
 A return to our new normal feels closer than before and it seems that there may be an end to this time at home together.
 And I feel excited about the possibility of a return to normal, and at the same time a bit sad at the thought of us all not being here under this roof during the day anymore.

 And I am reminded I don’t want to lose the lessons learned over the past year.
 I don’t want to return to the busyness that once was, or to lose sight of the gift of shared meals and bike rides.
 I don’t want to forget what it means to slow down, and relax, and that it’s okay to read a book midday just because it seems like a nice thing to do. i don’t want to say yes to something just because i feel like i have to, or slowly see our calendar return to full.